FAQs

 We support residents in rebuilding efforts.
 Unfortunately, the terms of non-conforming use code (such as commence and diligently prosecuted to completion) are mostly undefined by State law and Lane Code.
 To begin the rebuilding of a non-conforming use/structure process, please contact the planner-on-duty at 541-682-3577 to discuss verification of the use/structure and next steps.
 Please note that Building Permit applications should be sufficiently complete for intake and plan review before this deadline.
 After applying for and receiving a Building Permit, applicants will need to continue to work towards restoring the structure or use.

-If my concrete foundation is removed during cleanup, how can I demonstrate the footprint of my structure for my land use application?
+If my concrete foundation was removed during cleanup, how can I demonstrate the footprint of my structure for my land use application?

 Concrete foundations are often not reusable after a wildfire.
 Fire can generate enough heat to damage and weaken the concrete and steel reinforcement bars in footings, slabs, and footing stem walls.
 Even though concrete is non-flammable and offers fire protective qualities for preventing the spread of fire, it loses most, if not all, of its structural strength characteristics when exposed to extreme heat.